Jazys/TempplateVueJsDjangoSaas/README.md

 ## Developpment environnement with Docker

-Make sure your backend settings are configured. \
+Make sure your backend settings are configured. (change CORS_ALLOWED_ORIGINS with your frontend web adress) \
-Make sure your .env Front is configured .\
+In frontend src, edit config/config.js file for setting URL backend \
 Make sure you are installed Docker and Docker-compose. \
 In docker-compose-debug.yml file change the path of your directory (volume section)